cloudcreativity/ddd-modules/docs/guide/application/events.md

 ### Unit of Work

-Ideally notifiers that are not dispatching commands should always be executed in a unit of work.
+Ideally consumers that are not dispatching commands should always be executed in a unit of work.
 We cover this in detail in the [Units of Work chapter.](units-of-work.md)

 :::tip
-If your notifier only dispatches a command, then it will not need to be wrapped in a unit of work.
+If your consumer only dispatches a command, then it will not need to be wrapped in a unit of work.
 This is because the command itself should use a unit of work.
 :::

-To notify an event in a unit of work, you will need to use our `NotifyInUnitOfWork` middleware.
+To consume an event in a unit of work, you will need to use our `HandleInUnitOfWork` middleware.
 You should always implement this as handler middleware - because typically you need it to be the final middleware that runs before a handler is invoked.
 It also makes it clear to developers looking at the handler that it is expected to run in a unit of work.
 The example `OrderWasFulfilledHandler` above demonstrates this.